jopecl/priority-queueing-simulator-cost/README.md

   (Linux ELF build output).
 - **`stencil`-style scaling plots are not included** — the original project produced its plots outside this codebase and they were not preserved.
-- **A course-wide lab report PDF exists** at `UNI-2DO-redes/Enginyeria de Xarxes/Lab Reports - Network Engineering - Google Docs.pdf`
-  in the author's local coursework folder.
-It could not be read during packaging (no PDF tooling available) and is therefore **not** included here; it may contain the write-up of these experiments as well as unrelated labs.

 ## Authors

 - José Mª Pérez Clar

-No other student identifier appears anywhere in this project's files or folder names.
-If this was submitted as group work, the co-author is not recorded in the material that was packaged.

 The COST framework under `src/COST/` is third-party; see `src/COST/README.md`.